Serdang Bedagai Regency: Administration

-The Serdang Bedagai Regency is divided administratively into seventeen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the numbers of administrative villages in each district and its post code.
+The Serdang Bedagai Regency is divided administratively into seventeen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the numbers of administrative villages in each district (totaling 237 rural desa and 6 urban kelurahan), and its post code.

+Notes: (a) including one kelurahan (Pekan Dolok Masihul). (b) comprising four kelurahan (Batang Terap, Melati I, Simpang Tiga Pekan and Tualang) and 24 desa. (c) including one kelurahan (Melati Kebun).